jedie/gpt4all-cli/README.md

 CLI for gpt4all

-Start hacking: Just clone the sources and `chat`
+Start hacking: Just clone the sources and play...

 e.g.: